 Join our two-week summer program at Loma Linda University to learn about mental health and see if social work is the career for you!

 The program runs Monday through Friday from June 17 to June 28, 2019.
+Applications are due on April 18 (see full list of key dates below).

 The MHPP high school program offers a summer internship in mental health for high school seniors and community college students within the Inland Empire.